Bluum’s efforts to launch, replicate, and expand high-performing schools are aligned to national standards for best practices.

 - Support the Idaho Public Charter School Commission in expanding its quality authorizing efforts while disseminating and supporting best practices for other authorizers statewide

 - Evaluate and disseminate widely the successes and lessons of highly-quality charter schools to impact the broader education system.

-It is expected that a total of 19 sub grantee schools would be funded under the terms of this grant.
+It is expected that a total of 19 sub-grantee schools will be funded under the terms of this grant.
 Nine will be start-up schools, five will be expansion, and another five will be replication schools.
-Accordingly, $3.5 million would be allocated for expansion, $4.25 million for replication, and $7.65 million for start-ups.

 Eligible applicants must have an approved charter school petition from an Idaho authorizer in order to apply for Federal CSP dollars under this program.
 Additionally, schools must meet the federal requirements.
 Grant applicants must conform to the federal definition of a public charter school in the Elementary and Secondary Education Act to be eligible for grant funds under the CSP.